jordigh/GristCon2025/README.md

 - [Traefik basic auth](https://github.com/gristlabs/grist-core/tree/main/docker-compose-examples/grist-traefik-basic-auth)
 - [Keycloak, Postgres, Redis, Minio](https://github.com/gristlabs/grist-core/tree/main/docker-compose-examples/grist-with-keycloak-postgres-redis-minio)

+I encourage you to read the `compose.yaml` file included in this repo.
+It's annotated and has several options you may want to change, once you understand their purpose.

 # Instructions

 Here is how to get a self-hosted Grist instance using this example.

 ## Get an Ubuntu server somewhere with a domain name

-For this example, we'll be using a t2.small EC2 instance on AWS at my personal domain `gristcon.jordigh.com`.
+For this example, we'll be using a t3.small EC2 instance on AWS at my personal domain `gristcon.jordigh.com`.

 Use `ssh` to log into your server.
 We'll be doing most of the